Getting Started with Java

 The most common way to use an external library is through a dependency manager, such as Maven or Gradle.
 These tools allow your project to retrieve libraries from online repositories, as well as handle any versions or related changes in your project over time.
 Additionally, they allow your applications to consume functionality exposed by other APIs and even your own libraries.

-Before attempting to use an API or library, take some time to review any documentation available.
+Before attempting to use an API or library, take some time to analyze any documentation available.
 This might include reading the official JavaDocs related to that specific API or including references such as tutorials and sample projects in a language like Kotlin or Groovy that already support that library.
 Paying attention to both the basics and some of the more advanced concepts will strengthen your understanding of how Java works with third-party libraries and APIs.

 In addition, be sure to know how best to handle errors when using external libraries – failure may not help refine guides around best practices for using them.
 If at all possible check for any open source projects on GitHub that showcase examples on how others have integrated specific APIs into their codebase prior embarking on their development journey with them.